Dynatrace/OneAgent-SDK-for-Java/README.md

 	<scope>compile</scope>

 If you prefer to integrate the ADK using plain jar file, just download them from mavenCentral: FIXME: add link to mavenCentral

+## Troubleshooting
+As long as the ADK can't connect to agent (see output of sample), you might set the following system property to print debug information to standard out:

+	-Dcom.dynatrace.oneagent.adk.debug=true

+As soon as ADK is active, but no paths are shown in UI or AppMon Client, enable the agent debug flag:

+	debugTaggingAdkJava=true

+This will provide additional debug information in agent log.

+Additionally ensure, that you have set an `LoggingCallback` in your application.
+For usage see class `StdErrLoggingCallback` in `remotecall-server` module.

 ## OneAgent ADK Requirements
 - JRE 1.6 or higher